VMBlakelock/bouquetnblooms/README.md

 # BouquetnBlooms

-*Subscribe to have fresh BouquetBlooms everyday*
+*Subscribe to have fresh BouquetnBlooms everyday*

 *Deployed to [Heroku](https://flask-saute-and-skewers.herokuapp.com/) and stored in [Github](https://github.com/)*